arun-kr-reddy/notes/programming.md

       (cons (/ n g) ( / d g)))  ; reduce by dividing gcd
   ```
 - *as systems designers you're forced with the necessity to make decisions about how you're going to do things, and in general the way you'd like to retain flexibility is to never make up your mind about anything until you're forced to do it, so you'd like to make progress but also at the same time never be bound by the consequences of your decisions*
-- *the real power is that you can pretend that you’ve made the decision and then later on figure out which decision you ought to have made, and when you can do that you have the best of both worlds*
+- *the real power is that you can pretend that you've made the decision and then later on figure out which decision you ought to have made, and when you can do that you have the best of both worlds*
 - **data abstraction:** most important thing in our rational arithmetic system is the abstraction layer with operators (`+rat`) on one side and pair ctor (`make_pair`) & selectors (`numer` & `denom`) on other
 we always separate the use of data objects from its representation
 one advantage of this is the flexibility to use alternative representations (like reduce in `numer` & `denom` instead) hence letting us postpone decisions